-11.2 Dispute Resolution between AO and Operator
+△ 11.2 Dispute Resolution

-- 11.2.1 Before a party (AO or Operator) seeks to initiate any external resolution in relation to a dispute, such initiating party shall follow the escalation procedure as set out below: - (i) the initiating party shall notify the other relevant parties in writing (the "Notification"), setting out the reasons for dissatisfaction and/or disagreement (the "issue"); - (ii) the representatives of all parties involved shall conference (including but not limited teleconference call) to discuss the issue; - (iii) if the representatives cannot resolve the issue within thirty (30) calendar days of the Notification as specified in i), each representative shall notify their respective superiors; - (iv) the superiors of all parties shall then conference and attempt to resolve the issue.
+- 11.2.1 Before a party seeks to initiate any external resolution in relation to a dispute, such initiating party shall follow the escalation procedure as set out below: - the initiating party shall notify the other relevant parties in writing (the "Notification"), setting out the reasons for dissatisfaction and/or disagreement (the "issue"); - (ii) the representatives of all parties involved shall conference (including but not limited teleconference call) to discuss the issue; - (iii) if the representatives cannot resolve the issue within thirty (30) calendar days of the Notification as specified in i), each representative shall notify their respective superiors; - (iv) the superiors of all parties shall then conference and attempt to resolve the issue.

-- The primary IATA point of contact for the dispute resolution process shall be the Director, Audit Programs. - 2.
-IATA shall act impartially to facilitate the dispute resolution process between the AO and the operator. - 3.
-Any potential cost occured in the dispute resolution process shall be borne by the AO and/or the operator. - 11.2.2 For the purposes of this subsection, the representatives of each party shall be the persons named in the notice provisions of the Accreditation Agreement and/or the Audit Agreement, as the case may be. - 11.2.3 Any dispute not resolved through implementation of the steps specified in IPM 11.2.1 within sixty (60) calendar days of the date of Notification will be exclusively and finally settled by arbitration under the Rules of Conciliation and Arbitration of the International Chamber of Commerce. - 11.2.4 In accordance with IPM 11.2.1, IATA, at its discretion, may freeze the process described in IPM 7.4, IPM 7.5 and IPM 7.2 and resume the same process, after applicable criteria are satisfied and the agreed conditions for a resolution are met.
-The change in Audit closure and other applicable deadlines shall not exceed the periods as defined in this IPM.
+- 1. IATA shall facilitate any dispute resolution process. - 2.
+Any potential cost occured in a dispute resolution process between an AO and an operator shall be borne by the AO and/or the operator. - 11.2.2 For the purposes of this subsection, the representatives of each party shall be the persons named in the notice provisions of the Accreditation Agreement and/or the Audit Agreement, as the case may be. - 11.2.3 Any dispute not resolved through implementation of the steps specified in IPM 11.2.1 within sixty (60) calendar days of the date of Notification will be exclusively and finally settled by arbitration under the Rules of Conciliation and Arbitration of the International Chamber of Commerce.